vxst/crystal/DESIGN.md

    Site reachabilty is tested on several servers around the world.
 For ZJU OSS Mirrors, the test server include two servers inside ZJU Campus, a server in Hangzhou, a server in Japan and a server in United States.
 Site reachabilty report include connection speed and page checksum test.
  * Site load
   * The Traffic flow of last 24 hrs, last 30 days and last year

+> Copyright (C) 2014  Shan Ting <vxst@vxst.org>
+>
+> This program is free software: you can redistribute it and/or modify
+> it under the terms of the GNU General Public License as published by
+> the Free Software Foundation, either version 3 of the License, or
+> (at your option) any later version.
+>
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU General Public License for more details.
+>
+> You should have received a copy of the GNU General Public License
+> along with this program.
+If not, see <http://www.gnu.org/licenses/>.